 Lecia and her family moved from South Pittsburg to the Mountain in 2016.
 She has served on the parents council of St. Andrew's Sewanee School and as a board member of Sewanee Elementary PTO, and is chief technology officer at Tower Community Bank.

 Howell and his wife, Madeline, split their time between Beersheba Springs and Atlanta.
 They are both actively involved in the community, including support for the Beersheba Medical Clinic, the Methodist Assembly, and Grace Chapel United Methodist Church, and as founders and members of the Grundy County Rotary.

 Mary Babson, originally from Denver, Colorado, is a retired businesswoman from Chicago.
 She now splits her time between Sewanee and Missoula, Montana.
-Mary is committed to community service and has served in leadership positions for a number of nonprofit boards in Denver, Chicago, and Missoula, Montana.
-Mary has also served a six-year term on the board of regents of the University of the South.
+Mary is committed to community service and has served in leadership positions for a number of nonprofit boards in Denver, Chicago, and Missoula.
+She has also served a six-year term on the board of regents of the University of the South.